Katsu!

-Katsu! (stylized as KATSU!) is a Japanese manga series written and illustrated by Mitsuru Adachi.
-It centers on a freshman student, Katsuki Satoyama, as he discovers his near-legendary skill in boxing.
-It was serialized in Shogakukan's Weekly Shōnen Sunday from August 2001 to March 2005, with its chapters collected in sixteen tankōbon volumes.
+Katsu! (stylized in all caps) is a Japanese manga series written and illustrated by Mitsuru Adachi.
+It was serialized in Shogakukan's shōnen manga magazine Weekly Shōnen Sunday from August 2001 to February 2005, with its chapters collected in 16 tankōbon volumes.
+The story centers on freshman Katsuki Satoyama as he discovers his talent for boxing.

 Plot

-Katsuki Satoyama and his best friend Kyōta Kawakami, both age 15, enroll in Mizutani Boxing Gym to get close to their tomboyish crush, Katsuki Mizutani, whose father owns it.
-However, Satoyama soon finds out that she is distant from her father.
-Worse, it turns out that she hates boxing.

-In a sparring match, everyone soon discovers Satoyama's hidden, yet unpolished, skill in boxing.
-Satoyama soon learns that Mizutani is really in love with boxing, but disdains it because it's a man's sport in which she cannot participate.
-Mizutani then takes it upon herself to be Satoyama's trainer and manager in order to reach the championship belt.
-Satoyama complies to be closer to his crush.

-Satoyama is the son of Akamatsu and brought up by Rabbit Sakaguchi.
-He has the advantage of learning from both fathers - one through blood and other by being brought up by him.
+Fifteen-year-olds Katsuki Satoyama and his best friend, Kyōta Kawakami, enroll in Mizutani Boxing Gym to get close to their tomboyish crush, Katsuki Mizutani, whose father owns the gym.
+However, Satoyama soon finds out that Mizutani is distant from her father.
+Even worse, she hates boxing.
+During a sparring match, Satoyama's hidden yet unpolished boxing skills are revealed.
+Satoyama learns that Mizutani loves boxing but disdains it because it is a sport for men, which she cannot participate in.
+Mizutani then decides to become Satoyama's trainer and manager to help him reach the championship belt.
+Satoyama agrees to this in order to be closer to her crush.
+Satoyama is the biological son of the late boxer Ryūsuke Akamatsu and was raised by former boxer "Rabbit" Sakaguchi—giving him the rare advantage of two fathers, one by blood and one by upbringing.

-The rest of the story shows his transformation of choosing boxing from a way to impress Mizutani to actually loving it and finally embracing it completely and becoming a pro boxer.

-A slew of rivals who later turn into friends and well-wishers help him in this journey.
+The rest of the story chronicles Satoyama's transformation from using boxing to impress Mizutani, to loving and embracing the sport completely, to becoming a professional boxer.
+Throughout this journey, he is helped by a slew of rivals who later become friends and well-wishers.